melogabriel/google-maps-scraper/README.md

 Prefer not to install?
 You can try the **online version** here:
 🔗 [https://google-maps-scraper-6lcb.onrender.com/](https://google-maps-scraper-6lcb.onrender.com/)

+> [!NOTE]
-> ⚠️ Note: The web version may be slower due to server resource limits.
+> The web version may be slower due to server resource limits.
 For the best performance, use the macOS app locally.

 ---